-This Solvency and Financial Condition Report has been prepared in accordance with Solvency II regulatory requirements.
-Solvency II is the solvency framework implemented on 1 January 2016 as the capital regime for insurance companies within the European Union.
-Whilst the UK has left the European Union, the UK has continued with the Solvency II framework.
-This report has been prepared in accordance with the Gibraltar Financial Services (Insurance Companies) Regulations 2020 ('The Regulations').
+This Solvency and Financial Condition Report has been prepared in accordance with Solvency 2 regulatory requirements.
+Solvency 2 is the solvency framework implemented on 1 January 2016 as the capital regime for insurance companies within the European Union.
+Whilst the UK has left the European Union, the UK has continued with the Solvency 2 framework.
+This report has been prepared in accordance with Regulations 56A to 56E of the Gibraltar Financial Services (Insurance Companies) Regulations 2020 ('The Regulations').